cassiozen/FatBee/README.md

 ## FatBee's Characteristics

-- Gently split layout for a natural typing position<br>
+### 👐 Gently split layout
-  **Why it matters:** Reduces ulnar deviation, a common cause of wrist strain.

-- Moderate tenting to avoid forearm pronation<br>
+Just enough angle to align your hands naturally.
+**Reduces ulnar deviation** — that awkward wrist bend that causes strain over time.

+### 🏕️ 5.5° tenting

+Raises the inner edge of the keyboard to match your forearm's natural rotation.
-  **Why it matters:** Keeps your forearm bones from squeezing the carpal tunnel.
+**Avoids pronation**, keeps your forearm bones from squeezing the carpal tunnel.

-- Integrated palm rest and low back angle<br>
+### 🛏️ Built-in palm rest + low rear angle
-  **Why it matters:** Prevents wrist extension that can restrict circulation and cause fatigue.

-- Centralized alphanumerics<br>
-  **Why it matters:** Proper keyboard alignment with your body reduces unnecessary reaching and twisting, which can contribute to shoulder and upper back strain.
+Supports your hands without forcing your wrists to bend upward.
+**Prevents wrist extension**, a common source of fatigue.

+### 🧲 Centralized alphas

+Alphanumerics are dead center, not off to the left side.
+**Keeps your arms and shoulders aligned** with your body.

-## Mini control center
+## The control cluster you didn’t know you needed

-Splitting the keys at an angle while keeping them familiar-looking required a few tricks:

-- Centralizing the alphas
-- Adding the signature "fat" B key
-- A shorter stagger between the rows R2-R3

-These design decisions led to some happy accidents, like the unusual space on the left side that ended up becoming a mini control center, complete with:
+While redesigning the layout, something unexpected happened.

+By centering the keys and adjusting row spacing, we created a weird little negative space on the left.
+Instead of ignoring it, we filled it with function:

-- An escape key directly aligned with the numeric row<br>
+- **Escape**, aligned with the numeric row
- (I love compact layouts, but having "~", and "'" readily accessible instead of a separate layer is 💯)
-- The function key, followed by three buttons that pair with it, creates a convenient "control center"<br>
- Volume control (Tap to increase, Fn+tap to decrease), Brightness (same principle), and App cycling (Mimics CMD+Tab and CMD+Shift+Tab).
+  (no layer gymnastics for `~` and `'`)
+- **Fn key + 3 utility buttons**:
+  - Volume up (tap), volume down (Fn+tap)
+  - Brightness up/down
+  - App switcher (like Cmd+Tab / Shift+Cmd+Tab)

+## Specs

+- 69 keys, number row, arrow cluster
+- Low-profile Choc switches

-## Prior art
+## Inspiration

-- Apple keyboards - I know this sounds weird, given that Apple doesn't make ergonomic keyboards nowadays, but what they have been doing since the 90s is slowly reducing the stagger between rows R2 and R3.
-Could it be just for aesthetics?
-Sure, still, it does pave the way...
+- **Apple keyboards** – Subtly decreasing row stagger (between rows R2 and R3) since forever.
+Probably for style.
+Still, it adds up - used on FatBee.
-- Jones keyboard layout ([GitHub](https://github.com/jpskenn/Jones)) - Combines centralized alphanumerics with non-staggered rows R2-R3.
+- **[Jones layout](https://github.com/jpskenn/Jones)** – Combines centralized alphanumerics with non-staggered rows R2-R3.
-- Logitech Wave keys ([Logitech.com](https://www.logitech.com/en-us/products/keyboards/wave-keys.html)) - Despite feeling mushy and cheap, it does deliver great ergonomic improvements while still looking familiar.
+- **[Logitech Wave](https://www.logitech.com/en-us/products/keyboards/wave-keys.html)** - Despite feeling mushy and cheap, it does deliver great ergonomic improvements while still looking familiar.

 ## License

 CERN Open Hardware Licence Version 2 - Weakly Reciprocal (CERN-OHL-W V2).